Make breakouts "disappear" with a little makeup magic.

 Eliminate ultra-dry skin.

-Even beautifully applied makeup will look unattractive if it's put on over dry, flaking skin.
 Dry skin is common during the winter months, and acne treatment products can exacerbate the problem.
 To ward off dryness and keep your skin soft and supple, use an oil-free moisturizer.

 If your skin isn't inflamed, try a gentle alpha hydroxy acid treatment to help eliminate flakiness.
 Avoid gritty scrubs that can aggravate blemishes.